YichenZW/Coh-MGT-Detection/README.md

 * For loading datasets for other usages, we recommend to download the data and using `json.loads()` directly to avoid format errors.

+* If want to try some self-made data samples, you can create a new jsonline file following the format: `{"article": <the text>, "label": <"human" or "machine">}` for each entry (1 entry per line).

 ## Preprocess

 A two-step preprocess for building the coherence graph for the raw dataset is needed before detection (only for CoCo but not other baseline methods).